jervo/idm232-1/docs/assignments/assignment-01.md

 - Footer

 ## Submitting the Assignment

-Submit the following items in <a href="https://learn.dcollege.net/" target="_blank"> Drexel Blackboard</a> under **Assignment 01** Create Submission
+Submit the following items in Drexel Blackboard under **Assignment 01** Create Submission

 1. A link to your main menu recipe web page.
-2. A link to your GitHub repository (i.e. "idm232-abc123") containing the code for your project.
+2. A link to your Public GitHub repository (i.e. "idm232-abc123") containing the code for your project.

-Format of Submission Links
+Example Submission Links

 ```
 Github Repo: https://githubc.com/jervo/idm232-jwt123
 Live URL: https://jervo.com/idm232/hwk01
 ```

 **Please double check your work and make sure all links are working before submitting.
 Broken links will cause you to lose points.
-Late submissions receive zero points.**
+Late submissions can receive zero points.**